Tiberias: Etymology

 The city of Tiberias was named after the Roman Emperor Tiberius.

 A Midrash regarding the city's name appears in the Babylonian Talmud, Tractate Megillah 6A:

 "Rabbi Yirmiya said: [...]
 And why is it called Tiberias?
 Because it sits at the navel (tabur) of the Land of Israel".

 Rashi, in his commentary, provides two interpretations of the Midrash.
 The first explains the word "navel" (tabur) as referring to the lowest point in the Land of Israel.
 The second interpretation suggests that Tiberias is situated at the geographical center of the Land of Israel.
 Ishtori Haparchi later substantiated this claim through measurements of the entire land, demonstrating its accuracy.

+Biblical relevance

+Hebrew Bible and Talmud

+Jewish tradition holds that Tiberias was built on the site of the ancient Israelite village of Rakkath (or Rakkat), first mentioned in the Book of Joshua.
+In Talmudic times, the Jews still referred to it by this name.